CallidusRobot/Documentation/Communication.md

   - Origin x of the area to update
   - Origin y of the area to update
   - Width of the area to update
   - Height of the area to update
-  - Frame data with one byte per pixel
+  - Palettized frame data with one byte per pixel

+## Shield message
+- Number of palette entries (usable entries start at one, zero is transparent)
+-

 ## RFID message
 - Depending on RFID configuration returns a number of sectors starting at zero